garciaalvaro/the-typography/README.txt

 * Front page
 * 404 page

+== Typography selectors ==

-Each typography can have several groups of selectors with unique modifications from the root typography.
+Each typography can have several groups of selectors with unique modifications based on the root typography.
 For example: a typography can be set with a certain Font, Color and Font size;
 each of its groups of selectors inherit those properties and one could modify the inherited color and other the inherited Font size.

 Available CSS selectors include:

-* Text CSS selector (eg: .site-title a)
+- Text CSS selector (eg: .site-title a)
-* Block Selector (eg: Block Quote > Citation)
+- Block Selector (eg: Block Quote > Citation)

 == Usage ==